Wabash National Study 2006–2012

-The Center of Inquiry is leading the Wabash National Study of Liberal Arts Education, a large-scale, longitudinal study to investigate critical factors that affect the outcomes of liberal arts education.
-Our research is designed to help colleges and universities improve student learning and enhance the educational impact of their programs.
+The Center of Inquiry led the Wabash National Study of Liberal Arts Education, a large-scale, longitudinal study to investigate critical factors that affect the outcomes of liberal arts education.
+Our research was designed to help colleges and universities improve student learning and enhance the educational impact of their programs.

-The Wabash National Study of Liberal Arts Education has two fundamental goals:
+The Wabash National Study of Liberal Arts Education had two fundamental goals:

 - To learn what teaching practices, programs, and institutional structures support liberal arts education